maltesermailo/android_kernel_pantah/Documentation/networking/devlink-trap.rst

    * - ``port_list_is_empty``
      - ``drop``
-     - Traps packets that the device decided to drop in case they need to be flooded (e.g., unknown unicast, unregistered multicast) and there are no ports the packets should be flooded to
+     - Traps packets that the device decided to drop in case they need to be flooded and the flood list is empty
    * - ``port_loopback_filter``
      - ``drop``
      - Traps packets that the device decided to drop in case after layer 2